yiisoft/yii2/docs/guide/tutorial-i18n.md

 ### How to implement
 To use the message translation service, you mainly need to do the following work:

-1. Wrap every text message that needs to be translated in a call to the [[Yii::t()]] method;
+1. Wrap every text message that needs to be translated in a call to the [[Yii::t()]] method.
-2. Configure one or multiple message sources in which the message translation service can look for translated messages;
+2. Configure one or multiple message sources in which the message translation service can look for translated messages.
 3. Let the translators translate messages and store them in the message source(s).